Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Additionally, servers MUST generate the bearer tokens that are provided to clients in a way that, when the bearer token is advertised back to the server, does not degrade the client's privacy.
-One suggested way to do this would be to make the bearer token the symmetric encryption of a 12- or 16-byte random value.
+One suggested way to do this would be to make the bearer token the symmetric encryption of an identifier for the associated provisional certificate, along with a 12- or 16-byte random value.
-This random value would then be used to compute the pre-shared key to give the client.
-When the client advertises the bearer token back later, it can be decrypted by the server and used to re-compute the pre-shared key for the connection.
+The random value would then be used to compute the pre-shared key to give the client.
+When the client later advertises the bearer token back, it can be decrypted by the server to identify the provisional certificate to respond with and to re-compute the pre-shared key for the connection.

 # Certificate Authority